AppImageCommunity/awesome-appimage/README.md

 - [appimage2desktop](https://github.com/me1ting/appimage2desktop) - Creates a desktop file and an icon in the system for an AppImage, nothing else.
 - [appimagehelper](https://gitlab.com/posktomten/appimagehelper) - Program for creating, deleting, controlling and organizing shortcuts to AppImage.
 - [LinuxPA](https://github.com/CalebQ42/LinuxPA) - PortableApps.com type launcher for Linux with AppImage support.
+- [AppImage Desktop Maker](https://github.com/Alexsussa/AIDM) - Creates menu entries for AppImages without the need for a daemon.

 ### Updaters